Diyckstra/terraform-provider-deyckstra/website/docs/d/security_groups.md

 ## Argument Reference

-* `tags` - (Optional) A map of tags, each pair of which must exactly match for desired security groups.
+* `tags` - (Optional) Map of tags, each pair of which must exactly match for desired security groups.
 * `filter` - (Optional) One or more name/value pairs to use as filters.

 For more information about filtering, see the [EC2 API documentation][describe-security-groups].